-The currents can no longer run, the magnet will fall faster or not be
+Prediction explanation n based on the on: The currents can no longer run, the magnet will fall faster or not be delayed at all.
+Outcome The magnet falls faster.

-Evaluation: The outcome agrees with the prediction.
+Evaluation: The prediction agrees with the outcome.
 There are still some currents that can run, which cause the effect, but the effect is diminished.
 Example: Spring oscillator Observation: The oscillation period increases with mass.
 Explanation (quantitative): The same springs produce the same force, so the larger mass means a smaller acceleration.
 Travel time is proportional to (the root of) acceleration.
-So the period increases as the mass increases. $t_0 = 2\pi \sqrt{m/k}$ .
+So the period increases as the mass increases. $t_0 = 2\pi \sqrt{m/k}$.
 Testing experiment: (Subtype "repeat") Measure the functional dependence between mass and period.
 (This is technically the observational experiment again, but going into details systematically and having a model to compare the result to, makes it a testing experiment.)
 Prediction based on the explanation: The dependence should be square root-like.
-Linearized: $t_0^2 \propto m$ .
+Linearized: $t_0^2 \propto m$.
 Outcome: The dependence is square root-like.
-Linearized: $t_0^2 \propto m$ .
+Linearized: $t_0^2 \propto m$.
 Note: this is, of course, assuming the parameters remain within the Hooke regime.
 Extending them outside this regime could be an advanced task for advanced students.
-Evaluation: The outcome agrees with the prediction.
-The values of the fitted coefficient can then be compared to the value of the spring coefficient $k$ .
+Evaluation: The prediction agrees with the outcome.
+The values of the fitted coefficient can then be compared to the value of the spring coefficient k.